People

 Hometown: Spartanburg, SC

-Research Topic: Towards an open source digital twin in the wire arc directed energy deposition process
+Research Topic: An open source digital twin of the wire arc directed energy deposition process for interpass temperature regulation

 Why did you choose this research field/discipline for graduate research?
 I have always had an interest in better understanding how objects around us function and operate.
 After coming to MSU to pursue a master in mechanical engineering, I was fortunate to get involved in additive manufacturing research gaining hands on experience with equipment and working with a great group of people.